michaelplanknz/structured-inference/README.md

  # How to use this repository

-The root directory contains the top-level Matlab scripts 'main.m' and 'fitUserData.m'.
+The root directory contains the top-level Matlab scripts `main.m` and `fitUserData.m`.

 The sub-directory /models/ contains model-specific functions (see [section on user-supplied models](#user-supplied-models)) that define the models studied in the article and the sub-directory /functions/ contains other functions called by the main script.